-The PLL multiplies the clock which is generated by the primary oscillator or Fast RC oscillator.
-The PLL is selectable to have gains of x4, x8, and x16.
+The PLL multiplies the clock which is generated by the primary oscillator.
+The PLL is selectable to have either gains of x4, x8 and x16.
 Input and output frequency ranges are summarized in Table 20-3.

 TABLE 20-3: PLL FREQUENCY RANGE